Participate as a candidate

-Who can stand as a Candidate in Darebin City Council’s Election?
+Who can stand as a candidate in a City of Darebin election?

-Information and assistance are available in a number of forms prior to and during Darebin City Council’s election.
+Information and assistance are available in a number of forms prior to and during a City of Darebin election.

 Prior to the election, the Victorian Electoral Commission usually holds information sessions for prospective candidates.
-These sessions provide information about the process and enable potential candidates to meet the Election Manager appointed to run the election.
-Details of information sessions are made available from the Victorian Electoral Commission or Council.
+These sessions provide information about the process and enable potential candidates to meet the election manager appointed to run the election.
+Details of information sessions are made available from the Victorian Electoral Commission or from us.

 The Victorian Electoral Commission also provides a comprehensive Candidate Information Kit that describes the election process and timelines.
 The kit also explains the requirements of becoming a candidate and includes forms to be completed by candidates.

-The VEC website contains information about Council Elections, including candidates’ handbooks, which detail the requirements of being a candidate.
-These are usually available about 3 months prior to Darebin City Council’s elections.
+The VEC website contains information about council elections, including candidates’ handbooks, which detail the requirements of being a candidate.
+These are usually available about 3 months prior to the City of Darebin’s elections.

 Key election dates